mingyuanzhou/SiD/README.md

 ## State-of-the-Art Performance

-SiDA achieves state-of-the-art performance, surpassing the teacher EDM/EDM2 models across all datasets and model sizes.
-Remarkably, this is accomplished in a single step, without relying on classifier-free guidance.
-SiDA sets new benchmarks for efficiency and effectiveness in diffusion distillation.
+SiDA achieves state-of-the-art performance, outperforming the teacher models EDM and EDM2 across all datasets and model sizes.
+Remarkably, it does so in a single generation step without using classifier-free guidance (CFG).
+By leveraging real images, SiDA is about ten times faster than its data-free predecessor, SiD, in distilling the teacher diffusion model into a one-step generator that surpasses the teacher.
+This sets new standards for efficiency and effectiveness in diffusion distillation.

 ### Fréchet Inception Distance (FID) Results
 SiDA achieves the following FID scores when distilling EDM: